 The extra volume in this 2.6-inch tire is enormously beneficial.
 The ability to run a lower pressure allows the tire to conform to the trail surface.
 We ran this tire at approximately 21 PSI in the front and 23 PSI in the rear.
 We found this to be the sweet spot for cornering traction.
 We experimented with dropping the tire pressure a little bit lower into the high teens and felt that the sidewalls didn't have quite the support to handle pressures that low.
 The Black Chili rubber compound feels reasonably tacky.

-On steeper pitches, we were pleasantly surprised with how well the Trail King hooked up as a rear tire.
+On steeper pitches, we were pleasantly surprised by how well the Trail King hooked up as a rear tire.
 When you are punching up slow, steep, and loose pitches under heavy load, it maintained traction for longer than we expected.
-We think the quality Black Chilli compound is a contributing factor but we also think the center tread simply works well.
-In addition, the lower tire pressures are helpful too.
+We think the quality Black Chilli compound is a contributing factor, but we also believe the center tread simply works well.
+Also, the lower tire pressures are helpful too.
 We found trying to scoot up damp, wet, or muddy surfaces required much more precision.
-This tire simply wasn't designed for the wet.
+This tire doesn't perform especially well in the wet.